 Open-web accessible applications

-- Wallabag (MariaDB) - Pocket replacement, this integrates very well with iOS and allows me to “stash” anything I come across on twitter, reddit, browsing, and more.
+- Wallabag (Postgres) - Pocket replacement, this integrates very well with iOS and allows me to “stash” anything I come across on twitter, reddit, browsing, and more.
 I also have Wallabag set up as an RSS feed so when I stash something it shows up in my RSS reader.
-In the near future I’ll migrate this from MariaDB to Postgres

 - Wireguard - allows me to access internal services via VPN.
-This is one of the few “unofficial” images as I don’t think wireguard hosts an official one
+This is one of the few “unofficial” images I use from linuxserver.io as I don’t think wireguard hosts an official one

 - Tiny-Tiny-RSS (Postgres) - Last year the developer created official docker images, so I moved from an unofficially maintained one to the official ones.
 This consists of a backend and frontend component, as well as an updater cron job.
 I much prefer this approach as the unofficial image wasn’t static, and was just an older docker image that pulled the latest version of the app from Git.

 - Vaultwarden (Postgres) - This is the unofficial bitwarden api/backend/frontend implementation in Rust.
 I moved from the default sqlite backend to a postgres backend and found that it is now much speedier when updating folders